msolorio/workout_app/README.md

 ### Reflections and Future Features
 A Redux cache worked well here.
 Users read only their own data removing the risk of being out of sync with the DB.
 In the future, I would like to add a social component using Redis for caching shared data among users.

-Apollo GraphQL offers caching and keeping a Redux cache was not needed.
-I chose to use Redux to practice coordinating the two data stores and allow for optimistic updates in the future.

 </details>